wp-plugins/wplr-sync/readme.txt

 == Changelog ==

+= 0.8.8 =
+* Add: Compatibility with WPML Media (translation plugin for the media images).
+* Info: WPML Media needs to change something on their side for full support.
+Please check this post: http://apps.meow.fr/wpml-media-and-wplr-sync/.

 = 0.8.6 =
-Add: Ignore button.
+* Add: Ignore button.
-Add: Post attachment information and showing the titles of post and media when hovering the links.
+* Add: Post attachment information and showing the titles of post and media when hovering the links.
-Fix: When linking a media, the page doesn't scroll up annoyingly to the top anymore.
+* Fix: When linking a media, the page doesn't scroll up annoyingly to the top anymore.
-Info: If you like the plugin, please help me finding new users!
+* Info: If you like the plugin, please help me finding new users!
 Adding a review on the Adobe Exchange could help, here: https://www.adobeexchange.com/partners/29997/products.
 Thank you all!
 Merry Christmas & Happy Holidays! :)

 = 0.8.3 =
 * Add: Handlers of new module in the LR plugin (module to swich photos).